emfcamp/badge-2024-documentation/docs/tildagon-apps/reference/badge-hardware.md

 ### Usage

-To use either of the USB ports for PD communications, import the Host or Device classes.
+To use either of the USB ports for PD communications, import the `Host` or `Device` classes.
 To assist with the creation of a message import the helper.

 ```python
 from pd import Host, Device
 ```

-Then create the objects,
+Then create the objects:

 ```python
 usb_in = Device()
 usb_out = Host()
 ```

-Check the connection state and send a message
+Check the connection state and send a message:

 ```python
 if usb_out.pd_enabled():